 The following services, defined in Wisconsin's s.
-1915 (c) home and community-based waiver services waivers #0367.90 and #0368.90 required under Wis.
+1915 (c) home and community-based waiver services waiver #0367.90 required under Wis.
 Stat. § 46.281(1)(d) and approved by the Centers for Medicare & Medicaid Services (CMS) are included in the Family Care, Partnership and PACE benefit packages: